 - Carlos P. Ortiz, Karen E. Daniels, Robert Riehn.
 “Nonlinear Elasticity of Flow-Stabilized Solids.”
 Physical Review E 90: 022304 (2014) [Link] [PDF]

 - Carlos P. Ortiz, Robert Riehn, and Karen E. Daniels.
 “Flow-Driven Formation of Solid-like Microsphere Heaps.”
 Soft Matter, 9 (2), 543 – 549, (2013) [Link] [PDF]

-Baking flour can rest in a solid, stable heap on a table.
-However, when active particles such as flour beetle larvae (Tribolium confusus) are introduced into the flour, the mixture begins to flow as a liquid.
+Baking flour will rest in a solid, stable heap on a table.
+However, when active particles such as flour beetle larvae (Tribolium confusus) are introduced into the flour, the mixture begins to slowly flow as a liquid.
 We are quantifying how the local wriggling of larvae generates viscous-like behavior at the bulk scale.
-To quantify the wiggliness of the larvae, we use Diffusing Wave Spectroscopy (DWS) to quantify the rate at which the motions of the mixture become decorrelated.
+To quantify the small-scale wiggliness of the larvae, we use Diffusing Wave Spectroscopy (DWS), which we then connect to the large-scale motions of the “fluid”.
 Current researchers: Emily Brown

 In collaboration with Marcel Workamp and Joshua Dijksman (U. Wageningen), we are performing experiments on active-spinners.
 These particles draw their power from an air table base.
 Undergraduate researchers Mika Murphy and MRSEC-REU student Gustavo Ramirez have worked on this project.